What is LIRC ?

 infra-red signals of many (but not all) commonly used

-Recent linux kernels make it possible to use some IR remote
+Recent linux kernels makes it possible to use some IR remote

 controls as regular input devices.
-In some cases this makes
+Sometimes this makes

 LIRC redundant.
-Still, LIRC offers both more flexibility and
+However, LIRC offers more flexibility and

 functionality and is still the right tool in a lot of

-The most important part of LIRC is the lircd daemon that
+The most important part of LIRC is the lircd daemon which

-provide the information on a socket.
-It will also accept
+provides the information on a socket.
+It also accepts

 commands for IR signals to be sent if the hardware